yeojz/react-form-addons/README.md

 ## About

 `react-form-addons` provides a set of methods and components for composing forms in React.
+It aims to solves the complexity of building and handling large forms.
 Conceptually it adopts the style of `decorators` / `higher-order components`, allowing you to keep your actual declaration of forms as Functional Components.

+The library abstracts possible data input patterns like lists of data, nested form data or even conditional form data into Higher-Order functions, and ultimately builds and exposes a final "formData" and "formMeta" to your chosen state engine.

+It is __independent of state libraries__, i.e. if you want to use React Component State, Redux or any other state management engine, you should be able to do so with minimal effort.

+For examples, check out the [React Component State](https://github.com/yeojz/react-form-addons/blob/master/src/lib/withState.js) or [Redux State](//github.com/yeojz/react-form-addons/blob/master/src/redux/withReduxState.js) implementations.

 ## Motivation